cfjedimaster/raymondcamdendotcom/content/post/2017/02/14/an-example-of-a-cron-based-openwhisk-application.md

 Let's recap.
 I've got an action that can suck down the HTML string and turn it into data.
 I've got a second action that can take that input and store it, if it is new.
 Now we need to get this together, scheduled, and run with it.

 First, connecting them is trivial - just use a sequence!
 I called mine handleTraffic and I simply passed it the name of my two actions - getTraffic and addTraffic.
+The command looks like so:

+	wsk action create handleTraffic --sequence getTraffic,addTrafic

 I then fired off a call to the sequence to make sure that was working.
 Remember, baby steps.

 Alright - here is where things get a bit tricky.
 I began by creating an [Alarm-based](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_catalog.html#openwhisk_catalog_alarm_fire) trigger.
 This is a trigger available on the Bluemix OpenWhisk platform that lets you define a Cron-based time to fire.
 I created mine like so:

 	wsk trigger create checkTraffic --feed /whisk.system/alarms/alarm --param cron "5 * * * *"

 I always find Cron to be an incomprehensible syntax, so I used http://crontab-generator.org to generate the string for me.